-"A Reading from Homer" by Sir Lawrence Alma Tadema2020 High School Poetry Competition The Society September 1, 2019 From the Society, High School Submissions, Poetry, Poetry Contests 5 Comments “But with the true poet every thing is terse, touching, or brilliant.
+"A Reading from Homer" by Sir Lawrence Alma Tadema2020 High School Poetry Competition The Society September 1, 2019 From the Society, High School Submissions, Poetry, Poetry Contests 5 Comments Note: Winners of this contest can be found here.
+We have begun a new high school poetry contest here.
+“But with the true poet every thing is terse, touching, or brilliant.
 He gives the choicest thoughts in the choicest language.
 He illustrates them by everything that he sees most striking in nature and art.” —Washington Irving (1783-1859), “Mutability of Literature” First Prize: $100.
 Publication in the Society’s website and Journal.
 Submission Fee: None Submit: One to three poems on any topic.
 All together, the poems should total 108 lines or less.
 Email as a Word file or in the email body to firstname.lastname@example.org.
 Put “High School Poetry Contest” in the subject line of the email.
 Include your grade level and high school name.
 Poems must contain meter.
 Counting the number of syllables and ensuring there are a similar number in each line is sufficient.
 (To learn how to write poetry with meter, see a brief beginner’s guide on common iambic meter here or a more elaborate beginner’s guide to many kinds of meter here.)
 Deadline: December 31, 2019, 11:59 p.m.
 EST. Winners announced February 1, 2020 on our e-Newsletter and on the Society’s homepage.
 Judges: Evan Mantyk, editor of The Society of Classical Poets Journal and website Who May Participate?
 Any high school student, or anyone ages 13 to 19, from any country of any background.
 If you are outside the United States, you would need to have a PayPal account to receive the prize money should you win First Place.
 Additional Details The poem should be written in 2019.
 They may be previously published.
 Simultaneous submissions are accepted.
 Past First Place winners are prohibited from participating.
 You do not have to be a Member of the Society to participate.
 You will retain ownership of your submitted poetry.
 By submitting it to the Society for publication or for inclusion in the contest, you give the Society permission to possibly publish it online on this website or in the Society of Classical Poets Journal, but we would not be able to sell your individual poem on its own or have any further rights over it beyond these forums.
 You could publish it anywhere else or sell it to any publication as desired.
 The first step in publishing is to have it published on the Society’s homepage and we will check with you first to confirm if we have your permission to do so.
 At that time you may indicate that we do or do not.
 Alternatively, when submitting you may add a note stating “do not publish if not a winner.”
-Past Winners 2019 2018 2017 2016 2015 2014 2013 Poetry Writing Resources Guides “Freeware Prosody” by Expansive Poetry Online How to Write Classical Poetry by the Society of Classical Poets “How to Write Poetry with Meter” by Dusty Grein “The Hard Edges of a Poem” by Joseph S. Salemi The Prosody Handbook: A Guide to Poetic Form by Robert Beum and Karl Shapiro Writing Metrical Poetry by William Baer Poetry Forms Haiku Limerick Rondeau Rubaiyat Sestina Sonnet Terza Rima Villanelle Great Poetry Ten Greatest Poems Ten Greatest Love Poems Ten Greatest Poems about Death Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+Past Winners 2019 2018 2017 2016 2015 2014 2013 Poetry Writing Resources Guides “Freeware Prosody” by Expansive Poetry Online How to Write Classical Poetry by the Society of Classical Poets “How to Write Poetry with Meter” by Dusty Grein “The Hard Edges of a Poem” by Joseph S. Salemi The Prosody Handbook: A Guide to Poetic Form by Robert Beum and Karl Shapiro Writing Metrical Poetry by William Baer Poetry Forms Haiku Limerick Rondeau Rubaiyat Sestina Sonnet Terza Rima Villanelle Great Poetry Ten Greatest Poems Ten Greatest Love Poems Ten Greatest Poems about Death NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 5 Responses Ezile December 3, 2019 Good poem but I’ll like to enter for 2020 Reply Kamusiime allan December 13, 2019 Can I also participate Reply Mavasa Mpfumelelo December 14, 2019 I want to enter Reply John December 15, 2019 Are shorter poems more likely to win than longer ones?
 Reply John December 15, 2019 Are shorter poems more likely to be published than longer ones?
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.